AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

 ``uv run --isolated --no-project --with-editable``.
 The environment remains separate from the application, but imports ap-dev directly from the checkout so committed and uncommitted source changes are visible immediately. uv continues to reuse cached build and runtime dependencies.
+The launcher first probes that environment in offline mode.
+Once it is provisioned, normal local invocations remain offline and avoid package-index or DNS delays.
+If the probe finds that the tool, build backend, or another required artifact is absent, the launcher retries the requested command online to bootstrap it.
+A failed delegated command is not retried.
 Git URLs and versioned PyPI requirements retain the normal ``uvx`` cache policy; use an immutable Git revision when reproducibility matters.